 SOUTH INDIAN CUISINES

-In Southern parts of India, Rock sugar is used to make various sweets and serves as a “Prasadam” in Hindu Temples.
+In the Southern parts of India, Rock sugar is used to make various sweets and serves as a “Prasadam” in Hindu Temples.

 FOR EXAMPLE